Machian Gravity: A mathematical formulation for Mach's Principle: Developing the Mathematical Framework for Machian Gravity

-To address the generalized case, we will first show that, locally in a Minkowski spacetime, acceleration in the relativistic limit can be expressed as a pseudo-antisymmetric tensor multiplied with the four-velocity.
-Since introducing the vector field in our theory naturally yields this antisymmetric tensor, it follows that the vector field can provide the pseudo-forces in the relativistic regime.
-We will consider the $p_4$ to be constant and the metric to be independent on $x^4$ as discussed in the above section.
+Sciama demonstrated that, in the non-relativistic limit, the vector potential arising from distant objects can produce pseudo-forces.
+However, in the relativistic case, the situation is more complex and requires detailed mathematical analysis.
+To address the relativistic case, we need to show that, locally any pseudo force or acceleration can be expressed as a pseudo-antisymmetric tensor multiplied with the four-velocity.
+Since introducing the vector field in our theory naturally yields an antisymmetric tensor, it follows that the vector field can provide the pseudo-forces in the relativistic regime.